oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

    3. The Oppia server should now start at `http://localhost:8181`.

+### Tweaking the virtual machine settings

+In order to adjust the hardware settings of your VM (such as giving it more memory), stop the machine by issuing a `vagrant halt` from your Oppia directory on the host, then open up your hypervisor manager (typically VirtualBox).
+Your VM be a machine with a name that starts with `oppia_default_`.
+Select and edit the desired settings on that machine, then return to your Oppia repo and issue a `vagrant up` to run the machine with the new settings.

 ### Troubleshooting

 - If you run `git commit` from the host machine, you will likely have your commit rejected because you have not installed the pre-commit hooks.
 The hooks only install after you have run Oppia for the first time on a machine.
 Since you are actually installing and running Oppia on a VM, those hooks do not exist on the host.
 There are several ways to overcome this: